drupalwxt/site-wxt/docker/README.md

 its small size, resource isolation, and memory efficiency.
 Additionally [Alpine][alpine] provides a great packager to help with docker layering namely [apk][apk].

-#### Registrator

-[Registrator][registrator] automatically registers and deregisters services for any Docker container by inspecting containers as they come online.
-[Registrator][registrator] is configured to automatically populate [Consul][consul].

-#### Consul

-[Consul][consul] makes it simple for services to register themselves and to discover other  services via a DNS or HTTP interface.
-[Consul][consul] provides a flexible key/value store enables storing dynamic configuration, feature flagging, coordination, leader election and more.

 #### Mailhog